licebeam/Blog/_posts/2016-12-10-SixthDayCont.md

 ---
 ## Update

 Make sure you catch up in the previous post "The Story So Far" if you are just now reading this.
-4 more days to go let me know what you think.
+Again very little editing done (no editing done) just pumped this out before going to bed so I apologize if something doesn't make sense.
+Four more days to go let me know what you think.

 ## Day 2 Cont.